 Make Sure Your Plan Matches Your Lifestyle

 Come up with a weight loss strategy you can incorporate into your lifestyle.
 Reducing calories certainly results in weight loss, but yo-yo dieting may lead to weight gain.
 Strict diets that eliminate certain foods are less likely to have a lasting impact on developing a genuinely healthier lifestyle.
-Instead, consider creating your own custom plan.
-The following habits have helped others lose weight.
+Instead, consider creating your own custom plan our looking at a program like Noom that focuses on the psychology of your eating habits.
+For more info on Noom, have a look at our Noom Review.
+Regardless of whether you enlist a program or build your own regimen, the following habits have helped others lose weight.

 - Reducing calories